 Bond was determined to deliver the “sexiest and buffest” Bond yet.
 He was adhering to a rigid diet and a demanding workout schedule.
 But as he approached the end of grad school, he began to realize that he likely wouldn’t be able to keep up this workout regimen once he was in the full-time workforce.
 When the model said he wanted to end on a high note, we agreed that this might be his last modeling session.
 We were both determined to make it his best and most memorable.

 In the 4 years that we had discussed the secret agent session, not once was any thought given to executing the 007 concept in body paint.
-However, when the artist Charles Zambrano agreed to work the weekend-long Bond photo shoot, we realized that painting him as 007 would indeed, be a memorable final session.
-Charles is a professional stylist and makeup artist who is booked on film and television productions non-stop.
+However, when the artist, Charles Zambrano, agreed to work the weekend-long Bond photo shoot, we realized that painting him as 007 would indeed, be a memorable final session.
+Charles is an Emmy Award-winning makeup artist who is booked on film and television productions non-stop.
 He rarely has time for a longtime creative passion: body painting.
 He is a master artist and scheduling a body painting session with him would be a coup for Bond.

 When informed of the concept, Bond was all in.
 I secured a large block of time in a studio space with shower facilities and started to think about ways to use the rental to my advantage while paint dried for hours.
 I remembered Bond’s recommending a friend as a potential model.
 It was a co-worker from his years in New York right after college.
 We had talked a year before but he wasn’t ready to start modeling.
 I was disappointed since Bond had said they were gym buddies and that Brendt had the most ripped body of anyone he knew.